eagletrt/recruiting-sw/microcontrollers/readme.md

 ### Software on the host PC

 On the host PC, plot real time both the analog and digital value from the serial in 2 different plots.
 You can use anything you want.

-#### Bonus Task

 From the hall sensors data you receive via serial, modulate the signal <em>ad libitum</em> to play sound.
 If you use C/C++, [Miniaudio](https://miniaud.io/index.html) is a recommended audio library.

 ## You can start!